notCrazy0815/projectmanager/README.md

 A very lightweight tool for projectmanagment.

 A very small and lightweight tool to get an overview of tasks and projects.
-It is my first project with Sveltekit.
+It is my first project with Sveltekit.I also used Prisma as ORM, PostgresSQL and TypeScript.

 ### Run
 ```
 npm run dev
 ```

-View a preview on: https://projectmanager-sandy.vercel.app/